 Food Service Management Company (FSMC)

-This area covers important information and regulatory updates concerning the use of a food service management company in public and non-public schools and institutions participating in the Child Nutrition Programs.
+Below covers important information and regulatory updates concerning the use of a food service management company in public and non-public schools and institutions participating in the Child Nutrition Programs.
 Please read it in its entirety.

 Please Note: All contracts/extensions are between a School Food Authority (SFA) and a Food Service Management Company (FSMC) and are subject to review and approval by New York State Education Department (NYSED) in accordance with applicable federal and state law.
 While this guidance provides information on the requirements of federal and State statutes and regulations, the document should not be considered all-inclusive.
 The SFA should carefully read each contract item in the prototype to ensure both the SFA’s needs and local procurement requirements are being met and all blanks provided in the prototype have been accurately completed.
 This guidance is not intended to be a manual on the law of contracts or constitute legal advice nor is it intended to supplant the actual terms of the contract.
 Always consult your legal counsel for legal advice concerning contracts.
 The SFA’s attorney should be involved in the development of the contract so that required contract terms are included in the contract and the terms of the contract are properly drafted to achieve the SFAs desired outcomes and to ensure that there are no conflicting terms.